 Is there motorcycle training available?

 The CBT test is often confused with something similar to a driving test.
-The CBT Test is actually training that takes between 6-8 hours to ensure that you are safe to ride the roads.
+The CBT Test is actually training that typically takes between 6-8 hours to ensure that you are safe to ride the roads.
 Alternatively, you can book an introductory to motorcycling course (ITM) to try out if two wheels is right for you.